Mindfulness for TeachersServices

 Run by a teacher for teachers and other staff in school or online.

-Still teaching in the classroom on a daily basis, I know the stressors and challenges and tailor the course to meet the group’s needs.
+Still teaching in the classroom on a weekly basis, I know the stressors and challenges and tailor the course to meet the group’s needs.
 Teaching assistants and support staff have also said how useful they have found the course in terms of managing their workload and being calmer in interactions with students and colleagues.

 An accredited course with National Recognition.

 I lead the .b foundations course for teachers provided by the Mindfulness in Schools Programme.
-This is a charitable organisation who’s programmes are spearheading an all-parliamentary group backed research project through Oxford University.
+This is a charitable organisation whose programmes are spearheading an all-parliamentary group backed research project through Oxford University.
 The research (costing £5.5 million) is examining the role of Mindfulness in developing adolescent resilience through school programmes.

 Research has shown Mindfulness reduces levels of stress in teachers (Emerson et al 2017).